root-project/training/BasicCourse/Exercises/PythonInterface/readme.md

 - Make that function known to the ROOT interpreter in a Python module.
 - Invoke the function via PyROOT.

+If you want to go the extra mile, write three solutions for the exercise: (i) provide a string with the C++ code to the interpreter, (ii) pass a header to the interpreter and (iii) load a library dynamically.

 You can find the solution ([here](DynamicCpp.py)).